-EVALUATION OF THE EFFECT OF Scoparia dulcis (sweet broom weed) ON BLOOD GLUCOSE LEVELS OF ALLOXAN–INDUCED DIABETIC ALBINO RATS
+EVALUATION OF THE EFFECT OF Scoparia dulcis (Sweet Broom Weed) ON BLOOD GLUCOSE LEVELS OF ALLOXAN–INDUCED DIABETIC ALBINO RATS

 ABSTRACT

 Diabetes mellitus is a chronic disease characterized by a relative or absolute lack of insulin secretion or insulin inaction.
 This research was designed to study the effect of the aqueous extract of Scoparia dulcis, a traditionally used antidiabetic plant.
 A total of 75 adult male albino rats were used in this study.
 The rats were divided into five treatment groups (T1-T5) with each group containing 5 rats and the experiment was replicated three times.
 Treatment 1 was non-diabetic, T2-T5 were made diabetic using alloxan.
 The induction of diabetes was achieved by intraperitoneal injection of alloxan monohydrate (150 mg/kg b.w.).
 The aqueous extract was administered using oral gavage at two doses of 200mg/kg and 600mg/kg for 11 days.
 Fasting blood sugar was measured every 3 days for all the rats.
 The result revealed that there was a non-dose dependent reduction on glucose levels as the 200mg/kg (low dose) (40.20±5.63mg/dl) was more effective than even the high dose (600mg/kg) (65.33±13.61mg/dl) and the standard drug (glibenclamide) (57.50±7.08mg/dl) group.
 There was a significant difference (p<0.05) between the blood glucose level of the negative control (untreated group) and the other experimental groups.
 The blood glucose level was high in the untreated diabetic rats (237.60±3.14mg/dl) than the groups treated with the extract of Scoparia dulcis and glibenclamide at the end of the experiment.
 There was also a non-significant difference between the initial and final glucose levels in the experimental groups (p>0.05) except the untreated diabetic group.
 This shows a healing phase.
 The hypoglycemic activity of aqueous extract of Scoparia dulcis was clearly revealed in this study even at a low dose, therefore, a high dose might not be required for the treatment of diabetes.